EPIC-guide/epic-guide.github.io/_life/hiking.md

 Always greet other hikers: *bonjour*/*salut* on the French side or *Grüss Gott* on the German side.
 Other hikers can also give advice and take photos for you!

+Remember to follow the principles of [Leave No Trace](https://lnt.org/why/7-principles/) - the idea being to minimize your impact on nature.
+The most important rule is to not leave trash behind- I recommend carrying a plastic bag to collect all trash to dispose later post-hike.

 Do not be too self-conscious: Swiss people are hiking beasts, and you will frequently be overtaken by young children or by elderly people.
 When the Swiss say a hike is easy, it's probably not as easy as you imagine.
 Keep hiking and one day you too will be doing Swiss-difficult hikes!